i-on-project/core/docs/api/events.md

   "actions": [],
   "links": [
     { "rel": [ "self" ], "href": "/v0/courses/wad/classes/s1920v/sections/61D/events/45678" },
-    { "rel": [ "self" ], "href": "/v0/courses/wad/classes/s1920v/sections/61D" }
+    { "rel": [ "about" ], "href": "/v0/courses/wad/classes/s1920v/sections/61D" }
   ]
 }
 ```

 # `Task`

-An `Event` that lacks a `start_date` and is coupled with some sort of delivery.
+An `Event` that lacks a `startDate` and is coupled with some sort of delivery.
 For example, a work assignment at school.

 ## Properties
 * `id`: the unique identifier of this `Task`